FozzTexx/sider-xebec-disassembly/README.md

+*Update 2019-Mar-2*: Michael McMaster was able to make the scsi2sd compatible with the Sider/Xebec card!

 This is an attempt to disassemble the ROM and installation tools for a First Class Peripherals Sider hard drive made for an Apple II and the ROM on the Xebec SASI card that was included with the hard drive.